Selling a Car Online vs Offline: Where the Real Risks Are for Sellers

 Why Safety Matters When Selling a Used Car

-Handing over the keys to the new owner and receiving payment for the vehicle are a sigh of relief, but unfortunately, it is not the end of the transaction.
+Handing over the keys to the new owner and receiving payment for the vehicle is a sigh of relief, but unfortunately, it is not the end of the transaction.
 A plethora of documents are involved with the sale, documents that are essential in transferring the ownership of the vehicle legally, such as Form 29, Form 30, identity proofs of the buyer, etc. While these documents provide a layer of security in case of a delayed transfer, or in cases when the buyer decides not to transfer the ownership at all, they are not a robust enough solution to protect the seller.

 In case the vehicle is involved with mild infractions, such as challans or traffic fines, or major ones, such as an accident or involvement in illegal activities, the registered owner is still held accountable legally or financially.
 The interim period between the sale and the transfer of ownership is a security vulnerability window for the seller.
 Let’s explore how online vs offline sales methods handle seller safety, and which is the best way forward for car sellers in India.